 Solo Runner Volunteer Requirement

 Each local runner is asked to furnish one volunteer for the race to fill a minimum 4-hour shift.
-We will waive this requirement if you are coming from out of town, because we want you to sign up anyway!
+Please help us out with volunteers.
+Volunteers are critical in keeping this race successful and continuing to make this race as awesome as it can be for all the runners.
+If you know more than one person that would like to volunteer please let me know.
+We will waive this requirement if you are coming from out of the state, because we want you to sign up anyway!

 Once you have registered, please have your designated volunteer fill out the form on the volunteer page so that we have all their information and can contact them with specifics about their volunteer spot.
 There is a spot on the form for volunteers to pick their own time frame.
 Thank you!

 Packet pickup will be at The Pulse Running and Fitness Shop on Tuesday and Wednesday Mar15th & 16th from 11-6pm.
 After that all packets can be picked up at Eagle Island Park under the shelter starting 1 hour prior to your race start.

 Crew & Personal Aid: Runners may have crew support every lap.
 There is an area directly adjacent to the course with space for tents or canopies for personal aid stations.